 PED 145 Basketball-Beginning 0 2 0 1

-Prerequisite: None

-Co-requisite: None

 This course covers the fundamentals of basketball.
 Emphasis is placed on skill development, knowledge of the rules, and basic game strategy.
 Upon completion, students should be able to participate in recreational basketball.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.